KhalidHALBA/avchallenge/UCEF-IGNITE-FMU/README.md

-# FMU-IGNITE
+## FMU-IGNITE

+* Role:

-This is an FMU that implements a UDP client, enabling external simulators to send custom Drive Cycles to IGNITE's Cycle Driver.
+This is an FMU that implements a UDP client, enabling UCEF to send custom Drive Cycles to IGNITE's Cycle Driver.
-## UDP server source code :
-* UDP-sockets/server.c
-## Building UDP Server

-* gcc server.c -o server -lws2_32

-## running the UDP Server :

-UDP-sockets>server.exe

-## FMU source code :

-* fmusdk/fmu10/src/cs/models/drivecycle

 ## Building the FMU

-* build_fmu cs drivecycle -win64
+C:\Users\USER\avchallenge\UCEF-IGNITE-FMU\fmusdk\fmu10\src\models>build_fmu cs drivecycle -win64

-## simulating the FMU with fmusim:

-fmusdk>fmusim cs10 fmu10\fmu\cs\x64\drivecycle.fmu 1500 1 0 s
+## Portability instructions

+# ADS_DEMO (UCEF MACHINE)

+* copy VM to your machine
+* make sure it has 2 network interfaces : a NAT interface for internet connectivity and a Host-ONLY interface for communication with IGNITE
+* using if config on ADS_demo and ipconfig on WINDOWS2012VM_default make sure the "IGNITE_IP" parameter corresponds to IGNITE's VM.

+# WINDOWS2012VM_default (IGNITE MACHINE)

+* copy VM to your machine
+* make sure UDP ports are enabled. (disabled by default)

+# How to run

+* Once Portability instructions above are respected :
+- Run IGNITE's solver first, when the Solver is up and running then run UCEF.